-Selection of performance targets for evaluation of seismic safety for installations other than nuclear power plants (6.8-6.11) Graded approach for achieving selected performance targets in the seismic safety evaluation of nuclear installations (6.12, 6.13) 7.
-USE OF SEISMIC SAFETY EVALUATION RESULTS FOR NUCLEAR INSTALLATIONS Post-earthquake actions based on the seismic safety evaluation of nuclear installations (7.1) Risk informed decisions based on the seismic safety evaluation of nuclear installations (7.2-7.4) Design of modifications to existing nuclear installations based on the seismic safety evaluation (7.5- 7.9) Changes in procedures based on the seismic safety evaluation of nuclear installations (7.10)63 8.
-MANAGEMENT SYSTEM FOR SEISMIC SAFETY EVALUATION OF NUCLEAR INSTALLATIONS Application of the management system to seismic safety evaluation of nuclear installations (8.1-8.5)63 Documentation and records for seismic safety evaluation of nuclear installations (8.6-8.8) Management of modifications for seismic safety of nuclear installations (8.9) APPENDIX: SEISMIC FAILURE MODE CONSIDERATIONS FOR STRUCTURES, SYSTEMS COMPONENTS IN NUCLEAR INSTALLATIONS REFE RENCES ANNI EX: EXAMPLE OF CRITERIA FOR DEFINING SEISMIC DESIGN CLASSES AND PERFORMANCE TARGETS IN NUCLEAR INSTALLATIONS CON TRIBUTORS TO DRAFTING AND REVIEW
+Additional data and investigations for existing nuclear installations (4.6-4.20) 28 5.
+EVALUATION OF SEISMIC SAFETY FOR NUCLEAR INSTALLATIONS, WITH A FOCUS ON NUCLEAR POWER PLANTS 32 Assessment of seismic hazards (5.1-5.14) 32 methodologies (5.15-5.33) 37 45 Implementation of seismic margin assessment (5.38-5.49) Implementation of probabilistic safety assessment based seismic 46 margin assessment (5.50-5.55) 51 6.
+(5.56-5.65) EVALUATION OF SEISMIC SAFETY FOR NUCLEAR 52 0.
+INSTALLATIONS OTHER THAN NUCLEAR POWER PLANTS (6.1-6.3) 56 Seismic hazard category of a nuclear installation (6.4-6.7) Selection of performance targets for evaluation of seismic safety for 57 nuclear installations other than nuclear power plants (6.8-6.11) Graded approach for achieving selected performance targets in the seismic safety evaluation of nuclear installations (6.12, 6.13) 58 59 7.
+USE OF SEISMIC SAFETY EVALUATION RESULTS FOR 39 NUCLEAR INSTALLATIONS 60 Post-earthquake actions based on the seismic safety evaluation of nuclear installations (7.1) 60 nuclear installations (7.2-7.4) 61 the seismic safety evaluation (7.5-7.9) 62 nuclear installations (7.10) 63

+8. MANAGEMENT SYSTEM FOR SEISMIC SAFETY

+EVALUATI ON OF NUCLEAR INSTALLATIONS 63

+of the management system to the seismic safety 63

+evaluation of nuclear installations (8.1-8.5)

+on and records for seismic safety evaluation of nuclear s (8.6-8.8) 64

+Management of modifications for seismic safety of nuclear

+installation s (8.9) 66

+APPENDIX: SEISMIC FAILURE MODE CONSIDERATIONS

+FOR STRUCTURES, SYSTEMS AND

+COMPONENTS IN NUCLEAR INSTALLATIONS 67

+REF ERENCES 77

+ANN NEX: EXAMPLE OF CRITERIA FOR DEFINING

+SEISMIC DESIGN CLASSES AND

+PERFORMANCE TARGETS IN NUCLEAR

+INSTALLATIONS 79

+COI NTRIBUTOR S TO DRAFTING AND REVIEW 83